RajeshSivadasan/AWSScripts/README.md

 <br>If app is not reachable check by below cmd
 <br>curl http://<publicIP>:5000/

-<h2>Step 13: To create config file to use the OCI SDK from python:
+<h2>Step 13: To create config file to use the OCI SDK from python:</h2>
 <br> Go to Profile (right top corner) in the console
 <br> Go to User Setting
 <br> Go to Tokens and keys